“Collecting more taxes than is absolutely necessary is legalized robbery.” – Calvin Coolidge

 “Accountability breeds response-ability” Stephen Covey

 Rhode Island’s budget is out of control.
-It has ballooned 22 percent since 2010 – growing from $7.8 billion to $9.6 billion for 2018-19.
-That is over $9,000 for every resident in this state.
-In FY 2017-18 we had the 10th highest budget per capita in the country – the 2nd highest in New England.
+It has ballooned over 51% in the last decade – growing from $7.8 billion in 2010 to a revised budget of $11.8 billion for the close of the 2019-20 FY.
+That is over $11,000 for every resident in this state.
+17-18 we had the 10th highest budget per capita in the country – the 2nd highest in New England.

-For comparison, Delaware’s budget is only $4.27 billion and they are roughly the same size and have a similar population.
-Their per capita budget is only $4,300 for each resident.
+For comparison, Delaware’s budget is only $4.5 billion and they are roughly the same size and have a similar population.
+Their per capita budget is only $4,600 – almost 2.4 times less than for each resident.

 How can our state leaders justify this?
-The truth is they don’t really have to: one of the many pitfalls of having one-party dominance in our state is lack of accountability – there are no checks and no balances.
-That has resulted in a runaway budget that is inefficient and full of waste.
+The truth is they don’t really have to: one of the many pitfalls of having one-party dominance in our state is lack of transparency and accountability – there are no checks and no balances.
+What has resulted is an inefficient budget full of waste.

-My solution is to do a complete audit of the state budget and every state agency.
-The purpose of this audit will be to identify where taxpayers’ dollars are being spent, identify how and why department budgets have grown over time, and to identify opportunities for consolidation and greater efficiencies.
+Based on the state leadership’s reaction to a potential audit of the state-funded convention center, I believe it is essential to perform a complete audit of the state budget and every state agency to restore the public’s trust in their government.
+The purpose of this audit will be to identify exactly where taxpayers’ dollars are being spent, identify how and why department budgets have grown over time, and to identify opportunities for consolidation and greater efficiencies.

-Further, I will introduce legislation to require Zero-Based Budgeting (ZBB) for every state agency.
-ZBB requires all expenses to be justified for each new budget period.
-Budgets should be built around actual future needs, not historical needs – regardless of whether the new budget is higher or lower than the previous one.
+Further, I will advocate for a Zero-Based Budgeting (ZBB) approach for every state agency.
+ZBB requires all expenses to be justified for each new budget period (i.e. every year).
+Budgets should be built around actual needs and sound future projections, not inconsequential historical allocations.

 Rhode Island has a spending problem and it is time to stop the waste and fraud.